 The Waylens Secure 360 4G Dash Cam is a unique device that has LTE capabilities, a rare feature at this price point.
 Don’t forget, this also has the desired 360 degree camera.

 What’s interesting about the Secure360’s form factor is that it is supposed to be mounted lower on your windshield, as opposed to traditional placements behind the rear view mirror.
-We found that the best spot for placement was in the center as far down as you can.
+We found that the best spot for placement was in the center as deep into the windshield as possible.
 This way, there is minimal road obstruction yet it’s still high enough to capture footage.
 It didn’t bother us, but you may want to consider another option if you feel like it would take too much space on your windshield.

 One cool feature is that you can access the camera even if you are away from the car as the dash cam has 4G capability.
 This device comes with a SIM card, but will require a data subscription to be purchased through them.
 It does include a bunch of great features like live video streaming and real time alerts.
 This product is made for those in US, Mexico or Canada and nowhere else.
 Be cautious when buying outside of these regions.